spack/spack-tutorial/tutorial_environments.rst

 .. note::

-   This setting only defines the **default** ``mpi`` provider.
-   You can still override the provider on the command line, e.g., with ``spack install trilinos ^openmpi``.

    We introduce this here to show you how environment configuration can affect concretization.
 Configuration options are covered in much more detail in the :ref:`configuration tutorial <configs-tutorial>`.

-We've only scratched the surface here by changing the default of the ``mpi`` provider for packages depending on ``mpi``.
+We've only scratched the surface here by requiring a specific ``mpi`` provider for packages depending on ``mpi``.
 There are many other customizations you can make to an environment.
 Refer to the links at the end of this section for more information.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^